Model Doutzen Kroes Goes Topless & Dons Tiny Shorts On Instagram

 In addition, she shared a selfie of herself with the caption, “Day 2 @lorealmakeup.”
 Yesterday, she shared another selfie that read, “Done for today.”
 Her skin looked great, and her makeup was fairly low key with dark mascara and glossy lips.

 Previously, the model opened up about her kids and social media to The Evening Standard.
 Doutzen made some interesting points.
-After all, she has over six million followers on Instagram, and has experienced all of the ups and downs that come with social media fame.
+After all, she has over 6 million followers on Instagram and has experienced all of the ups and downs that come with social media fame.

 “If kids join social media it’s very important for them to know that this is not the real world.
 My kids are not there yet but it’s something I worry about, my daughter especially.
 She’s going to grow up with this.”

 And while many famous parents share photos of their children on their social media, it appears that Doutzen is not one of them.
-Her concerns about the effect of social media on kids explains the decision, however, and hopefully she’ll be able to guide her little ones once they’re ready to have their accounts.
+Her concerns about the effect of social media on kids explain the decision, however, and hopefully, she’ll be able to guide her little ones once they’re ready to have their accounts.

-In other news, Kroes also revealed her food secrets, noting that “I think it’s important to put things in your body that [it] recognises, so fresh, healthy food.
+“I think it’s important to put things in your body that [it] recognizes, so fresh, healthy food.
 To me it’s all about feeding your body rather than filling.
 That’s what my mum [Geartsje Leistra, a former nurse] always taught me.”